Andrew-JHR/Write-To-Operator/README.md

 12. **RXWTO.jpg** shows the resulted MVS console image when running **RXWTO.jcl**

-13. Also note that the LMD of **RXWTO** REXX function must be put into an LMD PDS that is in the link List concatenation or being added as a STEPLIB DD card in the JCL that invokes the REXX Exec.
+13. Also note that the LMD of **RXWTO** REXX function must be put into an LMD PDS that is in the link List concatenation or be added as a STEPLIB DD card in the JCL that invokes the REXX Exec.